A file: How can I open a .A file?

 The A file is a Free Pascal Archive.
 Free Pascal is a free, portable, open source, Pascal and Object Pascal compiler.

 The ADA file is an Ada Source Code.
 Ada is a structured, statically typed, imperative, wide-spectrum, and object-oriented high-level computer programming language, extended from Pascal and other languages.

 It's important to know that the .a file extension can be used by various programs, not just the ones you expect.
 This includes potentially harmful software or malware that might create .a files.
 Be cautious when dealing with .a files from unknown sources.

 🔴 Can't open a .a file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
 When Windows does not recognize a filename extension, you receive the following message:

-If you don't know how to set the .a file association, check the FAQ.
+If you don't know how to change the default app for the .a file, check the FAQ.

 🔴 Can I change the extension of files?